340:40-3-1. Application process

 (B) the client's subsidized child care benefits are closed for more than 30-calendar days;

 (C) the payee for the subsidized child care benefits changes; or • 2

 (2) Who can apply.
 An applicant or the applicant's authorized representative may apply for subsidized child care benefits.
-When an authorized representative applies on behalf of an applicant, he or she must bring a signed statement from the applicant giving the person permission to act on behalf of the applicant or the applicant must have designated the person as his or her authorized representative on the signed application. • 4
+When an authorized representative applies on an applicant's behalf, he or she must bring Form 08MP008E, Authorized Representative Request or a statement signed by the applicant giving the representative permission to act on the applicant's behalf, unless the applicant designated the person as the authorized representative on the signed application. • 4